TheGreaterHeptavirate/motorola/README.md

 2. **High analysis quality** - Our project uses one of the most qualified, open-source [Bioinformatics library](https://github.com/biopython/biopython)
 3. **Innovative technology** - the project is a unique combination of **4 programming languages** (GO, C, C++ and Python).
-Such a connection while being a kind of precedent on IT market, still enures no additional system dependencies needs to be installed.
+Such a connection while being a kind of precedent on IT market, still ensures no additional system dependencies needs to be installed.

 \* Check for [System Requirements](#system-requirements)